Geontech/docker-redhawk-swarm/README.md

 The following Redhawk images are used to create the Docker Stacks.
 These images are pulled from Geon Technologies' Docker Hub [registry](https://hub.docker.com/u/geontech/dashboard/).
 Internet access to this registry is all you need!

-> Note: If your machines do not have internet access, setup a local Docker registry server using the guide [here](https://docs.docker.com/registry/deploying/), use our guide [here](http://geontech.com/introduction-docker-redhawk/) to build the images, and then push the images to the local registry server.
-You will need to tag the images with a prefix containing the hostname and port of the local registry instead of `geontech/` before pushing the images (i.e. `computer1:5000/redhawk-omniserver`).

 * `geontech/redhawk-omniserver`
 * `geontech/redhawk-domain`
 * `geontech/redhawk-gpp`
 * `geontech/redhawk-development`

+If your machines do not have internet access, setup a local Docker registry server using the guide [here](https://docs.docker.com/registry/deploying/) and then use our guide [here](http://geontech.com/introduction-docker-redhawk/) to build the images.
+Each image must be tagged with a prefix containing the hostname and port of the local registry  instead of `geontech/`, and then the images may be pushed to the local registry.
+The following commands give an example of this process:

+    $ docker service create --name registry --publish 5000:5000 registry:2
+    $ docker tag geontech/redhawk-omniserver computer1:5000/redhawk-omniserver
+    $ docker push computer1:5000/redhawk-omniserver

+> Note: If you are using a local registry server, the image names referenced in `rh.yml` and `rhide.yml` must be updated to have the prefix mentioned above.
+For example, `geontech/redhawk-omniserver` will have to be changed to `computer1:5000/redhawk-omniserver`.
+In addition, each machine will need the `"insecure-registries":[“computer1:5000"]` key added to `/etc/docker/daemon.json` if your local registry server doesn't have valid SSL certificates.
+See our guide [here](http://geontech.com/using-letsencrypt-ssl-internally/) on setting up an SSL server with [Let's Encrypt](https://letsencrypt.org/).

 In addition to the Redhawk images, we are also using the visualization tool from the Docker Hub Samples [registry](https://hub.docker.com/u/dockersamples/dashboard/).
 This image is not required for the run-time capabilities of the Redhawk application, but it is useful to view the Docker Containers that have been deployed to Swarm Nodes.